theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/knowledge-base/create-and-load-purchase-requisitions-in-sap.md

 Follow the steps below to create a new purchase requisition in SAP:
 1. Drag & drop the Xtract BAPI component into your Alteryx workflow :number-1:.<br>
 ![xfa_create_bapi_extraction_01](../assets/images/xfa/articles/xfa_create_bapi_extraction_01.png){:class="img-responsive" width="900px"}
 3. Select an SAP connection :number-2:.
-If no SAP connection is available, create a new connection, see [Online Help: Creating an SAP Connection](https://help.theobald-software.com/en/xtract-for-alteryx/sap-connection).
+If no SAP connection is available, create a new connection, see [Documentation: SAP Connection](https://help.theobald-software.com/en/xtract-for-alteryx/sap-connection).
 4. Click **[Edit]** :number-3: to open the main window of the Xtract BAPI component.
 5. In the main window of the component click :magnifying-glass:.
 The window “Function Module Lookup” opens.<br>
 ![BAPI-empty](../assets/images/xfa/articles/BAPI-empty.png){:class="img-responsive"}